Overcoming Exhibitionism: How to Stop Exposing Yourself in Public: Flashing, Mooning, Exposing Genitals, Sexual Deviancy

 Numerous studies have shown that emotional or physical abuse occurring in one’s childhood increases the risk of a person developing exhibitionism.

-A number of documented cases have shown that traumatic brain injury (TBI) can precede sexual deviant behavior (including exhibitionism) in person with no prior history of such offences.
+A number of documented cases have shown that traumatic brain injury (TBI) can precede sexual deviant behavior (including exhibitionism) in persons with no prior history of such offenses.

 Action Steps and Treatment Plan